A man has pleaded guilty to the 2013 murder of grandmother Valerie Graves.

 She was found bludgeoned to death in the ground-floor bedroom of a luxury £1.6 million property where she was house-sitting.

-Ms Graves had just moved down from Maxton, near Melrose to be closer to her family, with whom she spent Christmas before she was found dead on December 30.
+Ms Graves had just moved down from Scotland to be closer to her family, with whom she spent Christmas before she was found dead on December 30.

 The killing sparked one of the longest murder hunts in Sussex Police history, but it was not until July 2019 that Sabou was arrested in Romania and charged and extradited to the UK.